innopolis-devops/labs/README.md

 * Builds the app
 * Pushes to my DockerHub

-Also, the Python app CI should run only if there are changes in the `app_python` folder
+Also, the Python app CI runs only if there are changes in the `app_python` folder

 ### Dart workflow